Electric-Coin-Company/tfl-book/src/introduction/status-and-next-steps.md

 ## Next Steps

-This design proposal is being developed by [Electric Coin Company](https://electriccoin.co/) as the first major milestone in our focus of deploying Proof-of-Stake to the Zcash protocol.
+This design proposal is being developed by [Electric Coin Company](https://electriccoin.co/) and [Shielded Labs](https://x.com/shieldedlabs) as the first major milestone in our focus of deploying Proof-of-Stake to the Zcash protocol.
 Our rough near-term plan for this proposal is as follows:

 1. Complete the [Crosslink](../terminology.md#definition-crosslink) description.
 2. Complete core security arguments for [Crosslink](../terminology.md#definition-crosslink).